-y = Compensated Output
+y = Compensated output

-c = Temperature Compensation Coefficient (depending on the shunt's Temperature Coefficient of Resistance or on the internal RC oscillator temperature frequency drift).
-There are three registers one for Line Frequency compensation, one for Current compensation, and one for power compensation (Active and Reactive)
+c = Temperature compensation coefficient (depending on the shunt's temperature coefficient of resistance or on the internal RC oscillator temperature frequency drift).
+There are six registers two for line frequency compensation, two for current compensation and two for power compensation (active and reactive).
+TempPosComp registers are used when T is greater than T{CAL}.
+TempNegComp registers are used when T is less than T{CAL}.

-T = Thermistor Voltage (in 10-bit ADC units)
+T = Thermistor voltage (in 10-bit ADC units)

-TCAL = Ambient Temperature Reference Voltage.
+T{CAL} = Ambient temperature reference voltage.
 It should be set at the beginning of the calibration procedure, by reading the thermistor voltage and writing its value to the ambient temperature reference voltage register.
+The auto-calibration gain command does this automatically.